stephanieruiz1/KickstarterChallenge/README.md

 ### Purpose
 The purpose of this project is to help Louise to start a crowfunding campaign.
 She wants to know how different campaigns are between their launch dates and their fundings goals.To do this , we will be using pivot charts, pivot tables, formulas, Unix Timestamps, and so on.
 ## Analysis and Challenges
 On the first graph, a pivot table and pivot chart was made to show how many projects failed and succeed every year.
-This is helpfull to find a conclusion in which date will be better to launch a Theater project.
+This is helpful to find a conclusion in which date will be better to launch a Theater project.
 On the second graph, a function was made to count the "Number Successful,the "Number Failed," and the "Number Canceled" based on the "outcome" and the "goal" using the Subcategory "plays" .Then a percentage formula was used to made a simple chart.
 ### Analysis of Outcomes Based on Launch Date
 ![Theater_Outcomes_vs_Launch](Theater_Outcomes_vs_Launch.png)
 ### Analysis of Outcomes Based on Goals
 ![Outcomes_vs_Goals](Outcomes_vs_Goals.png)
 ### Challenges and Difficulties Encountered
-One challenge that can be encountered is to use for the first time pivot chart and tables, also writing equations such as "=COUNTIFS(Kickstarter!$D:$D,"<1000",Kickstarter!$F:$F,"successful",Kickstarter!$R:$R,"plays")" are long and mistake can be made if you misplaces a letter, symbol, etc.
+One challenge that can be encountered is to use for the first time apivot chart and a pivot table.
+Also, a mistake can be made writing long equations such as "=COUNTIFS(Kickstarter!$D:$D,"<1000",Kickstarter!$F:$F,"successful",Kickstarter!$R:$R,"plays")" , you can  misplaced a letter or symbol and that can show up as an error.
 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?